-If your kid is always sniffling, snorting and sneezing, it may be time to find a new way to deal with her allergies.
+If your kid is always sniffling, snorting and sneezing, it may be time to find a new way to deal with her seasonal allergies.
 Antihistamines and nasal sprays offer temporary relief, but some kids only get so-so results from medication.

 Here’s how it works: Injections that contain increasing amounts of allergen(s) are given once or twice a week for about three to six months until you reach a monthly maintenance dose.
 Then, your child gets shots, usually every two to four weeks, for three to five years.
 Local itchiness and swelling at the injection site are common, but temporary.
 Kids generally get symptom relief after about six to 12 months of immunotherapy.